 With time, every woman develops her own way of coping with atypical hyperplasia and her increased risk of breast cancer.
 Until you find your way of coping, consider trying to:

 Understand your individual risk of breast cancer.
 Breast cancer risk statistics can be overwhelming and frightening.
-Breast cancer risk statistics are developed by following thousands of women and can give you an idea of your prognosis, but the statistics can't tell you about your own risk of breast cancer.
+Breast cancer risk statistics are developed by following many women with atypical hyperplasia and monitoring them for breast cancer.
+While these statistics can give you an idea of your prognosis, they can't tell you about your own risk of breast cancer.

 Ask your doctor to explain your individual risk of breast cancer.
 Once you understand your personal risk of breast cancer, you can feel more comfortable making decisions about your treatment.